MicrosoftDocs/cpp-docs/docs/cross-platform/embedded/download-and-install-the-embedded-tooling.md

 ---
-title: "Install the Embedded workload in Visual Studio"
+title: "Install the Embedded tooling in Visual Studio and Visual Studio Code"
-description: "How to download and install the Embedded workload in Visual Studio." ms.date: "07/12/2022" ms.custom: intro-installation
+description: "How to download and install the Embedded tooling in Visual Studio and Visual Studio Code." ms.date: "07/12/2022" ms.custom: intro-installation
 ---